 This is a great game for this time of year because A. everyone is engaged and B. they’re quiet!
 And this exhausted teacher relishes all the quiet moments she can get when it’s the end of MAY and we still have 2 weeks to go!

-It’s like the old school party game “Telephone” but with a few twists to up the input impact.
+It’s like the old school party game “Telephone” but with a few twists to up the Comprehensible Input impact.

 To set up: Type up a few sentences with vocab structures they’re familiar with.
 They can be connected and form a story or totally random.
 After each sentence copy it and paste the same sentence 5 times below it, with spaces between each line.
 Sound confusing?
 It’s not, here are the sentences that my Spanish 1s played with today so you can see the set up.